Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: III. Derivation of the Majorana-Schwinger distribution function

-In Fig. \ref{fig:sub7a}, we see a plot of the Majorana distribution function derived from the microscopic model.
+In Fig. \ref{fig:sub7a}, we see a plot of the Majorana-Schwinger distribution function derived from the microscopic model.
 A clear difference between this Majorana distribution and the one we derived from building the Boltzmann entropy can be seen in the divergence about the $\xi(k)=0$ point in the former.
-This is a direct consequence of the emergent bosonic character of the Majorana system as we raise temperature--i.e., as the Majorana fermions begin to annihilate.
+This is a direct consequence of the emergent bosonic character of the Majorana-Schwinger system as we raise temperature--i.e., as the MSFs begin to annihilate.
 In the statistical model we introduced in the previous sections, we only considered the fermionic degrees of freedom, and therefore excluded the bosonic contribution we see from the microscopic model.

-If we wish to compare the Majorana distribution we derived from our general statistical approach to the one we derived from our modified Kitaev Hamiltonian, we will need to include the emergent bosonic contribution in the former.
-This can be done by adding a bosonic term to the Majorana distribution we derived from our statistical argument:
+If we wish to compare the Majorana-Schwinger distribution we derived from our general statistical approach to the one we derived from our modified Kitaev Hamiltonian, we will need to include the emergent bosonic contribution in the former.
+This can be done by adding a bosonic term to the Majorana-Schwinger distribution we derived from our statistical argument: